 Donna’s work is of the highest integrity, cohesion and value I have ever found in 37 years of my Yoga path.
 Simply the best of the best.

 Donna’s teaching has greatly increased my understanding of biomechanics and human movement, taking the concepts far beyond standard health science textbooks.
 Applying this knowledge to yoga creates a profound awareness of subtle changes and possibilities within the human body and spirit.
 Above all, I really appreciated Donna’s grounded, practical approach to yoga and teaching.

-No matter what Yoga style or philosophy, a full understanding of individual anatomical variation and posture driven bio-mechanical strain is essential to prevent, manage or resolve sacroiliac dysfunction for any body.
+No matter what your Yoga style or philosophy, a full understanding of individual anatomical variation and posture driven bio-mechanical strain is essential to prevent, manage or resolve sacroiliac dysfunction for yourself and your students.

 Many people with early SIJ dysfunction tolerate or attempt to self-manage their situation with or without medication.
 If the problem persists, they may seek medical support from chiropractors, osteopaths, physical therapists, from acupuncturists or other medical professionals and may get some relief.
 The average chiropractor adjustment cost $115 in the US (2019).*

 With yogis in particular, unless there is exploration of the problem's root cause and a connection is made with aspects of the very practice they love and live by, the dysfunction persists and over time degradation may follow.
 Many of the yoga practices that cause sacroiliac dysfunction can also degrade the lower back and hips.
 Double hip replacements are becoming surprisingly common in yoga teachers.